 Welcome to the ultimate guide on employee engagement surveys.
 This is by far the most comprehensive guide you will find online.

 Employee engagement is a hot topic that every organization should care about.
-As knowledge work continues to rise in popularity, many organizations are realizing that their most valuable asset is not the equipment, but their employees.
+As knowledge work continues to rise in popularity, many organizations are realizing that their most valuable asset is not the equipment or IP, but their employees.
 We welcome this change, as it puts pressure on organizations to create a truly great place to work.

 Many organizations seek to measure and improve employee engagement by asking questions.
 HR departments typically administer an annual employee engagement survey (or bi-annual), collect insights, and relay feedback to departments and managers to guide change.

 In this guide to employee engagement surveys, we’ll discuss everything you need to know and help you get up and running.

 This guide is intended for CXOs, HR leaders, and anyone inside an organization who cares about creating a great place to work.

 The first thing you need to understand is that a problem exists inside your organization, whether you realize it or not.
 Gallup estimates that nearly 70% of the United States workforce is disengaged.

 You read that right.
 If you manage a team of ten people, it’s possible that seven of them are disengaged.

 Employee engagement is defined as the emotional commitment an employee has to the organization and its goals.